Herdo/SolutionStartPage/DevGuide.md

 - SolutionStartPage.Proxies --> Contains proxie classes, used for runtime specific resolving of controls
 - SolutionStartPage.Vs#### --> Visual Studio Version specific implementation of controls

-The SolutionStartPage project must reference the following projects (even if declared as "Unused Reference" by ReSharper), in order to include them inside the VSIX:
+The SolutionStartPage project (main project, containing the StartPage.xaml file) must reference the all other projects (even if declared as "Unused Reference" by ReSharper), in order to include them inside the VSIX.
-- SolutionStartPage.Core
-- SolutionStartPage.Proxies